What happens to your FlexOne account when you’re 23

 If you weren't expecting your current account to change

-When your FlexOne card stops working
+When will your FlexOne card stop working?

 Your arranged overdraft